-Anesthesia is a treatment used to reduce or prevent pain, relax or sedate a person during a procedure.
-Local anesthesia is used to numb a specific area, where the procedure will take place, to prevent the patient from experiencing pain during the treatment.
+Anesthesia is a method used to relax or sedate a person during a procedure and prevent the sensation of pain.
+Local anesthesia is used to numb a specific area where the procedure will take place, to prevent the patient from experiencing pain during treatment.

-Different ways of administering local anesthesia included topical anesthetics or creams to soothe and numb an area or injectable anesthetics use to treat more complex procedures by blocking the nerves.
-A local anesthetic will cause your mouth, teeth and gums to become numb for several hours.
-You may feel heat, cold or pressure, but you will not feel pain.
+Different ways of administering local anesthesia include topical anesthetics or creams to soothe and numb an area, or injectable anesthetics to block the nerves when treating more complex cases or for longer procedures.
+A local anesthetic will cause your mouth, teeth, and gums to become numb for several hours.
+You may feel heat, cold, or pressure, but you will not feel pain.

-Check with our dentists at Dental Savers – Fairless Hills, PA to decide what option is the best and safest for you according to your health, pain and anxiety levels.
+Check with our team at Fairless Hills Family Smiles in Fairless Hills, PA to discuss options that best meet your needs.
 Call us today to make an appointment!